How Long Is Earth Concert?

 Moments of drama and tension are those moments in a movie that are most engaging and have audiences on the edge of their seats.

-However, constructing one of the Earth concerts is also characterized by fluctuations of dynamics.
-Despite the fact that they slow things down to the point that they literally seem to be on the verge of collapsing, the music changes in a very dramatic fashion.
+However, constructing one of the Earth concerts is also characterized by fluctuations in dynamics.
+Even though they slow things down to the point that they seem to be on the verge of collapsing, the music changes in a very dramatic fashion.
 Throughout a 15-minute segment, the band succeeds at building up to climaxing loudness and minimal sound.
 These dynamics keep audiences involved, thereby allowing each song to have a meaningful flow or story.

 It is also noteworthy for how the arrangements of the songs in the setlist create anticipation and tension.
 For instance, they often perform an additional 45–50 minutes of continuous ambient music before their exciting performances to help listeners doze off.
 From there, the middle portion of the set is a bit more aggressive, presenting more guitar-driven rock songs with repetitive guitar licks.
 Lastly, the end of the main set/encore gives one the ultimate release with a whopping 20-minute brutalizer.